JayWood/the-seo-framework/readme.txt

 	* `AutoDescription_Adminpages::is_default_checked()` now doesn't return `''` anymore when using the echo parameter.
 	* `AutoDescription_Adminpages::is_warning_checked()` now doesn't return `''` anymore when using the echo parameter.
 	* Disabled the Network options constructor and its class variables, as it's not yet used (and protected).
+	* Feed class loader is now only run on feeds to improve performance.
 * **Fixed:**
 	* `the_seo_framework_dot_version()` now checks for four dot versions if applicable.
 	* `AutoDescription_Core::get_the_real_ID()` won't return the latest post ID anymore on taxonomial archives.